AidenM99/Todo-List/README.md

 ### Features

-- Save todo items to one of the default folders (Home, Today, Week) or create a custom project folder.
+- Save todo items to one of the default folders (Home, Today, Week) or create a custom project folder
-- View toto details, include the name, description, priority and due date of the todo.
+- View toto details, including the name, description, priority and due date of the todo
 - Three priority levels to assign a todo item
 - Dynamically add, edit or remove todos
+- All data saved to local storage
 - Fully responsive
-- All data saved to local storage

 ![](./Todolist.png)